 I am fortunate to now have at Lenox Hill a group of like-minded OB/GYN’s and perinatologists who respect my midwifery practice and philosophies.
 These accomplished physicians provide 24/7 back up coverage for my clients.
 I feel that it is vital for any pregnant woman to know that her midwife has distinguished collaborating physicians who respect her as an individual, professional, and have a longstanding working relationship.

 4. What is your C-section Rate?
 How do you handle and care for women who need C-sections?

-Whether you have a vaginal birth or a c section, I will be with you or one of my experienced nurse midwives will be with you, and it will be a beautiful birthing experience.
+Whether you have a vaginal birth or a c section, a midwife will be with you, and it will be a beautiful birthing experience.

 5. I heard you have been called baby turner.
 What does that mean?